What are the Best Digital Nomad Family Destinations in 2026?

 Education in Medellín

-Medellín has several international schools, including The Columbus School and Montessori British School, which follow American and British curricula.
-These schools offer bilingual education and are highly recommended by expats.
+Medellín has several good international schools.
+The Columbus School and Montessori British School are two popular options, and both follow American or British curricula.
+Most schools offer bilingual education, which many expat families really like.

 Visa Options